Amanda Robinson: Founder / President

 Khodabandeh studied up to a black belt level in Shotokan Karate, practiced Muay Thai for 7 years, and, wrestled throughout his youth.
 He now focuses on historical martial practices such as: traditional archery, Historical Persian Martial Arts, and Historical European Martial Arts.

-Ashley Moore: Secretary
+Ashley Moore: Treasurer

 Ashley has a B.S.
 Mass Communications with a concentration in Creative and Strategic Advertising from the Richard T. Robertson School of Media and Culture at Virginia Commonwealth University.
 They have worked for a number of arts organizations in the Richmond region, including the Virginia Museum of Fine Arts, Richmond Symphony, and now Richmond Performing Arts Alliance providing marketing support in various capacities.
 Ashley serves as the Board Secretary at Gallery5, an award-winning, community-motivated visual and performing arts center located in historic Jackson Ward in the heart of Richmond.
 Both through their work at RPAA and in their volunteer roles, they strive to provide accessible opportunities for community members to both experience and be a part of the arts.